open-contracting/infrastructure/docs/projects/index.md

     .. markdown::

-      The term 'project' can also be used to refer to a larger programme of work of which an individual infrastructure project is a part, such as the construction of a whole highway.
-The term 'project' may also refer to a public investment project with funds allocated in the national budget, such as the upgrading of the rail network in a particular region.
+      In the context of OC4IDS, the term 'project' refers to the construction of a **single asset**: for example, the construction of a bridge, highway junction or building.

-      However, in OC4IDS, the term 'project' refers to the construction of a single asset, for example the construction of a bridge, a highway junction or building.
+      In other contexts, the term 'project' can refer to a larger programme of work – of which projects in the sense of OC4IDS would form part of – like the construction of an entire highway.
+The term 'project' can also refer to a public investment to which funds are allocated in a government's budget, like the electrification of a rail network.

 ```